arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterContinueStmt(ctx *ContinueStmtContext)
     EnterContinueStmt is called when production continueStmt is entered.

+func (s *BaseArcParserListener) EnterDefaultCase(ctx *DefaultCaseContext)
+    EnterDefaultCase is called when production defaultCase is entered.

 func (s *BaseArcParserListener) EnterDeferStmt(ctx *DeferStmtContext)
     EnterDeferStmt is called when production deferStmt is entered.

 func (s *BaseArcParserListener) EnterDeinitDecl(ctx *DeinitDeclContext)
     EnterDeinitDecl is called when production deinitDecl is entered.

+func (s *BaseArcParserListener) EnterEnumDecl(ctx *EnumDeclContext)
+    EnterEnumDecl is called when production enumDecl is entered.

+func (s *BaseArcParserListener) EnterEnumMember(ctx *EnumMemberContext)
+    EnterEnumMember is called when production enumMember is entered.

 func (s *BaseArcParserListener) EnterEqualityExpression(ctx *EqualityExpressionContext)
     EnterEqualityExpression is called when production equalityExpression is